yohana-samile/shop-management-system/README.md

 the staff (categories according to roles, gender, etc); daily sales; etc.

-THIS IS GROUP ASSIGNMENT DEVELOPED BY samile web solution
+THIS IS GROUP ASSIGNMENT DEVELOPED BY Developer Samile